 Existing literature explores factors affecting women's employment such as rising household incomes, a lack of opportunities commensurate to educational attainment (Das, Deb Kusum, Choudhury & Singh, 2015; Klasen & Pieters, 2015), increase in education of young females (Chatterjee et al., 2018b), patriarchal norms and cultural practices (Hirway, 2012), very low rate of growth of employment (Azim Premji University, 2018), and unaccounted care work.
-The qualitative nature of the study depicts an interplay between these factors in lives of the working women.
-This interplay throws open common points of friction and that of congruence between the core of household, state and markets, and the working the lives of women.
-These negotiations are embedded in a myriad of social locations and intersectionalities where these working women are situated.
-The factors influencing women's entry and sustenance in paid work has gradations and contours.
+The qualitative nature of the study highlights an interplay between these factors in lives of working women.
+This interplay throws open common points of friction and that of congruence between the household, the state and the market, and the working the lives of women.
+These negotiations are embedded in a myriad of social locations and intersectionalities, where these working women are situated.
+The factors influencing women's entry and sustenance in paid work have gradations and contours.
 In the sections that follow, enablers and barriers are intertwined in their presentation.
-This format of presenting the findings, as informed by the experiences of women, is not narrated as standalone categories of enablers and barriers.
-The working women position the self, situated in different domains, accessing different levels of support or deterrence that they experience.
-Therefore, these findings are representative of this complexity yet attempting to bring to the fore patterns of commonality from these varied individual experiences.
-Subsections with the findings in each domain are followed by key takeaways to highlight some of the trends.
+Hence, the findings, as informed by the experiences of women, do not emphasize enablers and barriers as standalone categories.
+Working women position the self, situated in different domains, accessing different levels of support or deterrence that they experience.
+Therefore, these findings attempt at representing this complexity yet bring to the fore patterns of commonality from these varied individual experiences.
+Subsections with the findings in each domain are followed by key takeaways that highlight some of the trends.